 - Telecommunications consumers less likely to churn

-Leveraging all of this great work, we lean on our trusted co-dynamic methodology to build fit criteria based on the personas of our top customers.
 For activity criteria, we would focus on a combination of broader digital engagement and product usage to predict the likelihood of a prospect/customer using a particular feature.

 Although there is still an exchange of value, as there should always be, it’s more about delivering on the promise that earned you the business in the first place.
-Ideally, the outcome for this scoring model is an increase in Life Time Value (LTV).
+Ideally, the outcome of this scoring model is an increase in Life Time Value (LTV).

 Final Thoughts: Acquisition Is Just One Objective

-Of course it’s up to us to be able to correctly define the actions that lead to revenue acceleration and customer happiness.
+Of course, it’s up to us to be able to correctly define the actions that lead to revenue acceleration and customer happiness.